-A named procedural property associates a name with the following attributes that coolectively form a Procedural Property Descriptor (abbreviated PDesc):
+A named procedural property associates a name with the following description:

-ProceduralDescription: The state of a named procedural property (PDesc) [[Getter]] function or undefined A method that to be called each time the property is read, to retrieve the current value of the property. [[Setter]] function or undefined A method to be called each time the property is assigned to, in order to define the current value of the property. [[Enumerable]] boolean If true, the property is to be enumerated by a for-in enumeration (section 12.6.4).
-Otherwise, the property is said to be non-enumerable. [[Dynamic]] boolean If true, attempts to delete the property or change its attributes will succeed.
-Otherwise, the property is said to be sealed.
+ProceduralDescription: The state of a named procedural property (PDesc [[Getter]] function undefined A method that to be called each time the property is read, to retrieve the current value of the property. [[Setter]] function undefined A method to be called each time the property is assigned to, in order to react to the assigned value. [[Enumerable]] boolean If true, the property is to be enumerated by a for-in enumeration (section 12.6.4).
+Otherwise, the property is said to be non-enumerable . [[Dynamic]] boolean If true, attempts to delete the property or change its attributes will succeed.
+Otherwise, the property is said to be sealed .
 See the description of the delete operator in section 11.4.1, and the reflective Object methods.